Continued adoption, expansion of telehealth largely dependent on Congress passing reform legislation.

 Expansion of types of providers that can deliver and bill for telehealth services to include, among others, physical therapists, occupational therapists and speech-language pathologists.

-The current public health emergency (PHE) is set to expire on April 21, 2021, unless it’s extended for a fifth time.
+The current public health emergency (PHE) is set to expire on April 21, 2021.
 The continued adoption and expansion of telehealth is largely dependent on how Congress decides to handle these obstacles moving forward.

 In late February, bipartisan groups of lawmakers in both the House and the Senate introduced the Telehealth Modernization Act, a bill that would permanently remove Medicare's geographic and originating site restrictions which require a patient to live in a rural area and be physically in a doctor's office or clinic to use telehealth services.
 With a bipartisan consensus building around removing these restrictions, the bill avoids more controversial telehealth policy issues such as payment parity and interstate licensing.